Blog

 Communication is the key to employee engagement

-The first criterion for promoting employee engagement is to keep your employees well informed.
+The first criterion for promoting employee engagement is to keep your employees well-informed.
 Organizations that are secretive and only disclose information on a "need-to-know" basis will most certainly have lower employee engagement rates.
 When employees understand how corporate decisions will affect the workplace or how they should handle circumstances, they begin to gain trust

-But simply spreading information is not sufficient, communication should operate in two ways —employees should be encouraged to communicate their problems so that they do not feel they're neglected or undervalued.
+But simply spreading information is not sufficient, communication should operate in two ways — employees should be encouraged to communicate their problems so that they do not feel they're neglected or undervalued.

 Providing incentives and perks to keep employees motivated and engaged

 You don't want your staff to show up every day and accomplish only the bare minimum; you want them to go above and beyond.
 That means you should do the same.
-Employee incentives like wellness checkups, training programs, membership discounts and gift coupons will make them believe that their employers care about both their professional and personal success.
+Employee incentives like wellness checkups, training programs, membership discounts, and gift coupons will make them believe that their employers care about both their professional and personal success.

-Consider your workplace facilities as well, as well as what your employees want and desire during their job.
+Consider your workplace facilities as well, as well as what your employees want and desire during their jobs.
 Coffee, refreshments, and even allowing pets on the premises every once in a while, will make their 9-to-5 more bearable.

 Employee engagement through recognizing a job well done

-When an employee feels like he/she might not be getting enough recognition for the effort they're putting into their work, they might lose their motivation and start lacking in their work behavior.
+When an employee feels like he/she might not be getting enough recognition for the effort they are putting into their work, they might lose their motivation and start lacking in their work behavior.
 As a result, developing a recognition-rich environment in which good performance is acknowledged with benefits and incentives is essential.
 A few encouraging words and a certificate of recognition can go a long way toward making others feel valued for their efforts.

 Creating a sense of purpose for the employee